Revised 1-19-2009 NOTE: This is

 rationalistic texts:

-Old Testament Theology, by Gerhad
+Testament Theology, by Gerhad von Rad.

 A more conservative alternative would be:

-by Bruce K. Waltke and Charles Yu.
+Waltke and Charles Yu.

-For the New Testament, the best text is A Theology of the New Testament, by George Eldon
+For the New Testament, the best text is A

-Ladd.
-This is both a highly regarded text, as well as a fairly conservative
+regarded text, as well as a fairly conservative Evangelical text.

 13. Books on Exegesis.

-texts that will help you better understand how they approach the subject:
+understand how they approach the subject:

 For a good conservative Evangelical introduction, I would recommend:

-It's Worth, by Gordon Fee and Douglas Stuart.
+How to Read the Bible For All It's Worth, by Gordon Fee and Douglas Stuart.

 For a more advanced treatment, I would recommend:

-Old Testament Exegesis: A Handbook for Students and
+Testament Exegesis: A Handbook for Students and Pastors, by Douglas Stuart.

 And

-New Testament Exegesis: A Handbook for Students and
+Testament Exegesis: A Handbook for Students and Pastors, by Gordon Fee.

-14. Contemporary Literature
+14. Contemporary Literature.

 What we are talking about here are texts outside of Scripture that were writing